lnemsick-simp/pupmod-simp-libkv/REFERENCE.md

     merged options Hash.
-  * When absent and not specified in `libkv::options`, this function will look for a 'default.xxx' backend whose name matches the catalog resource id of the calling Class, specific defined type instance, or defined type.
+  * When absent and not specified in `libkv::options`, this function will look for a 'default.xxx' backend whose name matches the `resource` option.
+This is typically the catalog resource id of the calling Class, specific defined type instance, or defined type.
     If no match is found, it will use the 'default' backend.

 * `environment`: String.
 Puppet environment to prepend to keys.